cse5345-fall-2016/similar/README.md

 Write the function `Similar.Ngrams.ngrams_in` that does this. it takes the string and the ngram size, and returns a MapSet.

-The function Enum.chunk is your friend.
+The function Enum.chunk_every is your friend.

 You'll know you're done when the tests pass.